 The houses that are being or have so far been built under the initial phase of the Programme are largely based on the designs that NHE has been using over the years.
 We believe there are other designs available and which can be more cost-effective and responsive to the needs of the low income groups.
-So going forward we will look into alternative designs and building materials and technologies with a view to reduce the cost of houses that are being built under this Programme and other Government supported housing development initiatives.
+Going forward we will look into alternative designs and building materials and technologies with a view to reduce the cost of houses that are being built under this Programme and other Government supported housing development initiatives.
+I must however indicate that this time I am not going to dance to the market forces and prices in delivering shelter to the needy citizens.